-The pilot to this appliance has a small aeration hole at its base and is accessed by removing the pilot cover as shown in the diagram.
+The pilot to this appliance has a small aeration hole at its base.
 Using a thin nozzle on a vacuum cleaner this area can be cleaned to prevent a lint build up.
 This procedure should only be undertaken when the appliance is off and cold.
 If excessive lint is drawn in through this hole due to infrequent cleaning then it may result in the appliance not lighting or turning itself off automatically due to a starvation of air at the pilot burner.
 This can often be remedied by performing the cleaning operation detailed here.
 If this procedure does not resolve such a problem then the pilot assembly will need to be replaced.
 This must involve the installation of the same part as supplied by the manufacturer.
 Excessive lint build up which results in appliance operational problems is not covered by warranty.
 It is important to ensure this preventative maintenance is performed regularly (once a month during the winter period).